 Identifiers enable us to track changes and more.
-Once the destination plugin saves the row and the destination identifier values are known, we save the values of the source identifiers, the values of the destination identifiers and the row hash in an identifier (id) map.
+Once the destination plugin saves the row and the destination identifier values are known, we save the values of the source identifiers, the values of the destination identifiers, and the row hash, into an identifier (id) map.
 The source identifier and the hash in the map allows for tracking changes for continuous migrations.
 The source identifier and the destination identifier allows for looking up values based on a previous migration -- if a source had user uid 44 which became user uid 56 on the destination, a source node authored by uid 44 needs to be able to look up that 56.

 changed property.
-If there is a highwater property we can import in changed order and save the changed timestamp of the last successfully imported record.
+If there is a highwater property, we can import in changed order and save the changed timestamp of the last successfully imported record.

 All the configuration is kept in a migration configuration entity.
 Although Core ships these as templates, unless you need user input to create the entity, it's an overkill, just ship them as configuration.